Obama administration in new push to ratify sea treaty

 "We have major economic interests in various parts of the ocean," he said.
 "We can't lay a claim to them and protect them under the Law of the Sea because we're not a party to the Law of the Sea."

-The treaty, which originated in negotiations in the 1950s, established 12 nautical mile territorial seas, as well as rights of navigation and overflight.
+The treaty, which originated in negotiations in the 1950s, established 12 nautical mile (22 km) territorial seas, as well as rights of navigation and overflight.

-It also created 200 nautical mile exclusive economic zones that give the coastal states rights of development and exploitation of natural resources but ensure other countries the right of transit and overflight.
+It also created 200 nautical mile (370 km) exclusive economic zones that give the coastal states rights of development and exploitation of natural resources but ensure other countries the right of transit and overflight.

 HOLDOUTS INCLUDE NORTH KOREA, IRAN